 One of the best ways to help someone with body dysmorphic disorder is to challenge their negative thoughts.
 This means taking a close look at their thoughts and questioning why they believe them.
 Are they true?
 What evidence do you have to support them?
 Once you start to question their negative thoughts, they will start to lose their power over you.

 Body dysmorphia is a mental disorder that causes people to obsess over their appearance.
 It can lead to severe anxiety, depression, and even suicide.
 If you think you may have body dysmorphia, it’s important to seek professional help.
 Treatment usually involves therapy and medication.
 With treatment, most people with body dysmorphia can live relatively normal lives.

-If you or someone you know is struggling with body dysmorphia, there are

-    resources available to help.
-Sometimes there may also be support groups

-    specifically for people with this disorder.
-If you or someone you know is in

-    immediate danger, contact us.
-Your mental health — Your psychological,

-    emotional, and social well-being — has an impact on every aspect of your life.
+If you or someone you know is struggling with body dysmorphia, there are resources available to help.
+Sometimes there may also be support groups specifically for people with this disorder.
+If you or someone you know is in immediate danger, contact us.
+Your mental health — Your psychological, emotional, and social well-being — has an impact on every aspect of your life.

 Hope this article was of help to you!
-If you are suffering from BDD, you may

-    seek help from Therapy Mantra.
-We have a team of highly trained and experienced

-    therapists who can provide you with the tools and skills necessary for

-    overcoming BDD.
-Contact us today to schedule an online therapy or download our

-    free Android or iOS app for more information.
+If you are suffering from BDD, you may seek help from Therapy Mantra.
+We have a team of highly trained and experienced therapists who can provide you with the tools and skills necessary for overcoming BDD.
+Contact us today to schedule an online therapy or download our free OCD treatment app on Android or iOS for more information.